 The Queensland Government is wasting no time in adopting access features for all new homes.
-The Government is preparing industry for the changes to the National Construction Code agreed by state building ministers in April.
+The Government is preparing industry for the changes to the National Construction Code agreed by state building ministers.
 The Victorian Government is doing the same.
-Only New South Wales, and Western Australia are bucking the trend.

 The Queensland Government is keen to support industry and local government to transition to the new requirements.
 “This will make a real difference to the large number of people who struggle to find accessible housing”.